 How much does UK cost?

-Tuition to UK, like most public universities, can fluctuate from year to year.
+Tuition at UK, like most public universities, can fluctuate from year to year.
 You can look at tuition details for the current year here.
 It's also important to note that the "sticker price" for tuition is not often what you would wind up paying.
 Financial aid and scholarship opportunities can play a large role in the final amount due.
+Use our Net Price Calculator to get an idea of what your expenses might be to attend UK.
 Feel free to contact a Financial Aid Counselor with questions.
-If you have not been admitted, then Lexie Foellger will be able to help you.

 How do I get KCTCS tuition at UK?

 A KCTCS degree does not guarantee a tuition adjustment to other Kentucky public institution.
 However, UK does offer a competitive scholarship opportunity that meets the difference between in-state KCTCS tuition and in-state UK tuition.
 Read more about the Trustees Scholarship here.

 If I had KEES money at my previous institution, will that transfer to UK as well?

 The short answer is that it depends on your specific situation.
 You have a five-year window from when you first graduate from high school to use your KEES money.
 Additionally, you must have maintained Kentucky residency during your tenure at your previous institution and not yet received a bachelor's degree.
 If you meet all of these requirements, your KEES money can still be used at UK.
 If you have additional questions about KEES, please contact the Office of Student Financial Aid and Scholarships.